Locations

 This object enables you to define one to many locations.
 Depending on the properties you provide, you can find locations at a single point, along a path, or between points

-array is the foundation of every search request.
+The locations array is the foundation of every search request.
 It defines where to search from and can represent anything from a single user's location to complex multi-user scenarios with custom weighting.
 Locations don't always have to be a person, they can be places like locations along an itinerary.

 Basic structure